No fatalities

-An FAA inspector examined the aircraft and found the pilot-side windshield shattered but still attached to the airframe.
-The inspection showed the bottom left and upper corners of the windshield had been pushed outward, and the seal was torn.
-Additionally, the lower left heating element was found to be burnt.
+An FAA inspector examined the aircraft and found that the pilot-side windshield was shattered but remained attached.
+The bottom left corner and upper corner of the windshield were pushed outward, and the seal around the windshield was torn.
+The lower left heating element showed signs of burning.

 Contributing factors